 The fruit is a dry, ribbed, elongate capsule that splits lengthwise into strips while still attached to the plant.
 After falling, each strip breaks horizontally into one-seeded pieces.

 Cream cups are native to Utah and California, including the Channel Islands, and to parts of Oregon, Arizona and Baja California.
 In California it is primarily coastal, but it is also found sporadically in the Central Valley, especially in the eastern foothills.
 It is associated with grasslands and openings in oak woodlands. chaparral and sage scrub, below 6000 feet (1800 m).
 Formerly, cream cups were more widely distributed in open fields, especially after fires; unfortunately, they have been crowded out by non-native plants such as annual grasses, star thistle and mustard.59,169

 In the Reserve, cream cups are found mainly in one small grassy area about three feet (1 m) above the trail just east of the Rios trailhead.
-Unfortunately, this little field is threatened by erosion from the trail side (aided by digging dogs and scrambling kids), by an invasion of nasturtium from the hills to the south and by competition from non-native annual grasses.
+Unfortunately, this little field is threatened by erosion from the trail side from off trail human impacts, by an invasion of nasturtium from the hills to the south and by competition from non-native annual grasses.
 Without intervention, it is unclear how much longer our small cream cup population will persist.

 Cream cups are dicot angiosperms in the poppy family (Papaveraceae).
 Plants in this family often have flowers with milky sap, four or six conspicuous petals, half as many sepals and numerous stamens.
 This family includes several popular garden flowers as well as the opium poppy, which is the source of culinary poppy seeds and several well-known narcotics.